Literary Agent Alert

 Don't miss another agent request.

-Who can keep up with the tweets, interviews, and other requests from agents in your genre?
+Who can keep up with the tweets, interviews, book deals, and new agent alerts that mention a reputable agent who's looking for a book in your genre?

 Get aggregated alerts sent to your email instead.

 Get one simple email with all the relevant alerts you need to know about.

 How often will I receive notifications and is there a free trial?

 You'll receive an issue for each genre every Wednesday evening.
 The first two weeks are free and you can cancel at any time.

 Picture books, Easy readers, and Chapter Books.
 Picture books are written for children ages 2-8.
 They contain illustrations and usually have 50-1000 words.
 Easy readers are a little more advanced, for ages 4-8, and have more text (200-2000 words).
 Chapter books are for children ages 7-10.
 They contain 4,000-15,000 words.
 As the name suggests, this is the first time stories are broken up into chapters for children.
 If your word count is longer and targets slightly older children, go to Middle Grade.

 Commercial Fiction is usually plot driven.
 A protagonist has a goal or is trying to overcome a challenge and there is often a good deal of action involved.
 This should be an easy, entertaining read.

 Unlike Science Fiction, Fantasy usually includes the use of magic.
 Fantastic beings and strange worlds with their own set of rules are common in this genre.